-If you don’t want to use ghee, you may also use good quality sesame oil or any other vegetable oil if you like.
+If you don’t want to use ghee, you may also use coconut oil, good quality sesame oil or any other vegetable oil if you like.
 However ghee and sesame oil are the best for making dosas, if you use any other oil, the flavor and results may not be the same.
 As I mentioned, try this crispy dosa recipe with ghee, or use sesame oil if you do not want to use ghee.

 The key to making crisy dosa is to use good quality ghee and also to thinly spread the dosa batter.
 For the best results, use an iron pan to make the dosas.
 I always like the results better when using iron pan compared to non stick pans to make really delicious crispy dosas.